Save $1,465 on wine this year with 7 easy tips

 Vivino is a free app you can use to scan wine labels (including multiple at once!).
 The app provides tasting notes and the ability to track what you buy, but that isn’t why it made our list.

 The reason Vivino is at the top of our list is the pricing and reviews feature.
 You can compare customer reviews and prices paid live in the store.
 This app gives you insight into what the bottle should cost you and if it's worth the price.
+You may also find wine discounts when purchasing directly from Vivino.

 How to maximize savings: Next time you are in the wine aisle, open the free version of the app.
 Scan 5-10 bottles you're deciding between.
 Avoid anything overpriced or that has a low rating.
 We typically end up with a cheaper bottle (~20%) with a higher rating than we would have on our own.
 Similar apps include Wine-searcher (web based) that can offer similar wine savings.